Applying for an Infectious Diseases Fellowship

 - Common application form submitted through ERAS

 - 3 letters of recommendation, one letter must be from Program Director of Internal Medicine training

 - Curriculum vitae (resume)

 - A personal statement describing your interests and professional goals

 - USMLE scores Steps I, II, and III (required to obtain Massachusetts Medical license)

 Foreign Medical Graduates must hold an ECFMG certificate.
 We do accept applications from candidates with J-1 or H1-B visas.

 We will be accepting applications for the next fellowship class starting in July.
-Applicants will be contacted regarding interviews July and August .
-Interviews will be held during September and October.
-Due to the COVID-19 pandemic, the dates for ID Fellowship ERAS application submission and review may be slightly delayed for the 2020 cycle, so review ERAS application and NRMP match timelines carefully and please contact our program coordinator (Mimi Gunning) with any questions.
+Applicants will be contacted regarding interview invitations in July and early August.
+Interviews will be held in August, September and October.
+Please contact our program coordinator, Mimi Gunning, with any questions.